-The goal is to run you algorithm for all the .txt files in the CD.
+The goal is to cluster all the .txt files in the CD.
 First preprocess the document.
 Create a single file and for each .txt file in the CD:

-- 1. Remove the project Gutenberg header. - 2.
-Remove stopwords, convert to lowercase and stem. - 3.
+1. Remove the project Gutenberg header.

+- 2. Remove stopwords, convert to lowercase and stem. - 3.
 Store them in a single file in the format described above.